invenia/blog/_posts/2019-10-17-julialang-features-part-1.md

 ```
 This shows that we create a `Meter` object with `val=5`.

-To get to a full units system, we then need to overload everything that numbers need to work with,
+To get to a full units system, we then need to define methods for our unit types for everything that numbers need to work with,
 such as addition and multiplication.
 The final result is units-style syntactic sugar.